T-boy96/pianokeys/README.md

 ### NOTE:

 - You have to find source path to Tone.js on your computer.
-- Some characters on your keyboard may differ from the ones that indicate pressable notes.
+- the characters that indicate pressable notes may differ from the ones on your keyboard.

 ### Plans: